 What Training Can Signalong Tutors Offer?

-On registration, Tutors can deliver a range of training including topic-based workshops, Introductory and Foundation courses.
+On registration, Tutors can deliver a range of training including topic-based Workshops, Introductory and Foundation courses, Foundation Extension, Signalong Training Assistant (STAs) and Signalong for Learners.
 Tutors are not constrained by the charity as to where and to whom they may offer their services.
 While most Signalong courses are developed around the Basic Vocabulary Phase 1 manual, any vocabulary can be used according to the requirements of the environment.
 Provided that the elements of Signalong are taught, these courses will be recognised by the charity.

 How Do Tutors Maintain Their Skills?